Suppliers: AI Software

 Situational awareness is vital for all sea operations.
 AI integrates data from satellite imagery, AIS signals, radar, and sonar to provide a holistic, real-time view of marine surroundings.
 Machine learning models flag anomalies such as unauthorized vessels, suspicious movement patterns, or unexpected marine hazards, bolstering civilian and military operations.

 In defense contexts, AI software is used for threat detection, classification, and tracking.
-Systems can autonomously identify underwater mines and intruders, classify sonar contacts, support anti-submarine warfare (ASW), and enhance command and control through real-time battlefield analysis.
+Systems can autonomously identify underwater mines and intruders, classify sonar contacts using advanced sonar software, support anti-submarine warfare (ASW), and enhance command and control through real-time battlefield analysis.
 AI tools are also deployed in shipboard decision-support systems to automate threat responses and manage electronic warfare tactics.

 Marine Biology & Oceanographic Research